D76X/Study-Notes-AZ/AZ-Complements/AZ-SecuringData.KeyValut.Encryption.Certificates.md

 ### [Demo: Configuring Managed Service Identity](https://app.pluralsight.com/player?course=microsoft-azure-data-securing&author=reza-salehi&name=83d87507-3bef-4754-a046-46980dbdfc55&clip=8&mode=live)

+The steps involved in setting up **Microsft Managed Identity (MSI)** between a Azure SQL instance and an AppService are the following.

+1. Create a new **Azure AD Identity** for the AppService
+2. Create a **login** in the Azure SQL instance for such identity
+3. As an admin of the Azure SQL instance grant the login the permission that it needs
+4. **Remove the username and password credentials from the connection string in the web.config of the AppService and replace it with the new AppService identity**
+5. Modify the server side code of teh AppService to make use of this new connection string.

-The following set of Azure CLI commands illustrate the process
+The following set of Azure CLI commands illustrate the process of

 1. Creation of an Azure AD identity for an existing AppService
-2. Creation of a Azure SQL user with read/write permissions and the given i identity
+2. Creation of a Azure SQL login with read/write permissions and the given identity

 ```
 az webapp identity assign